Digital fashion illustration with apps: fashion designer Layana Aguilar by Laura Volpintesta

-Today I’ll share with you a series of digital fashion illustrations over the past few months of the fashion designer Layana Aguilar. (yes, I coach on model drawing, analog and digital fasihon illustrations, and fashion technical design so make sure you subscribe or reach out if you have questions about working together info@fashionillustationtribe.com )
+Today I’ll share with you a series of digital fashion illustrations I made with apps on my ipad over the past few months –of the fashion designer Layana Aguilar. (yes, I teach and coach on model drawing, analog and digital fashion illustration, and fashion technical design so make sure you join a course or reach out if you have questions about working together info@fashionillustationtribe.com )

 I am so inspired by her for so many reasons:

 Layana Aguilar- She’s a mom, she’s a fashion designer in NYC, my beloved city.
-She’s Brazilian, and you know I am a singer and dancer of Brazilian music, fluent in Portuguese and love so many aspects of the culture (including the rich traditions of fashion design and handwork in fashion).
-She makes a lot of dance videos wearing and modelling her own designs, and that’s what really gets me.
-SHE MODELS HER OWN DESIGNS.
-And works a lot in tandem with a fantastic photographer Rodolfo Sanchez.
+She’s Brazilian, and you may know I am a singer and dancer of Brazilian music, fluent in Brazilian Portuguese, visit every chance I get, and love so many aspects of the culture (including the rich traditions of fashion design and handwork in fashion)

-Yet, I still strive to re-create the EXPERIENCE and feeling of gouache when I create digital fashion illustrations, and I also continue to use gouache in my drawing practice to keep the feeling real, tactile and alive.
+Yet, I still usually strive to re-create the EXPERIENCE and feeling of analog gouache when I create digital fashion illustrations, and I also continue to use gouache in my regular practice to keep the feeling real, tactile, high quality, one-0f-a-kind, and alive.

 ANALOG FEEL: ORGANIC PAINT AND PENCIL EFFECTS